-Use Excel COUNTIF Function to count the number of cells which meet a given criteria.
-In simple words, you can specify a value & count the number of cells which have that value from a given range of cells.
+In simple words, you can specify a value and count the number of cells which have that value from a given range of cells.

-2. Using Dates as a Criteria: In below example, I have used a date in criteria to find out how many employees have a week off on 4th July.
+2. Using Dates as a Criteria: In the below example, we have used a date in criteria to find out how many employees have a week off on 4th July.

-I have inserted a date directly into the function as a text by using double quotation marks.
-COUNTIF Function will automatically convert a text into a date.
+We have inserted a date directly into the function as COUNTIF automatically converts a text into a date.

-In above example, I have inserted same date function as a number.
-As your know excel stores a date as a number. you can also insert a number which represents a date as per excel’s date system.
+In the above example, we have inserted same date as a number and as you know Excel stores a date as a number.
+So you can also insert a number which represents a date as per Excel's date system.